telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 The data item field which contains the series color.

-> The `colorField` option is supported when [series.type](#configuration-series.type) is set to "bar", "column", "bubble", "donut", "pie", "candlestick", "ohlc" or "waterfall".
+> The `colorField` option is supported when [series.type](#configuration-series.type) is set to "bar", "column", "rangeBar", "rangeColumn", "bubble", "donut", "pie", "candlestick", "ohlc" or "waterfall".

 #### Example - set the chart series color field